jdferreira/data-processing-book/en/modules/module1.md

 6. Run `module1.py` in the command line and observe the output.
 Does it correspond to what you were expecting to see?

-7. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, so that you can use it in the next modules.
+7. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, and the so `module1.py` script, that you can use them in the next modules.
 For example, send it to you by email or upload it to Dropbox.

 ## After the class:

 1. Change the Python code to print the class of each pathway instead of its name.

 2. Vertify that some fields in the CSV file are delimited by quotes (`"`) and other are not.
+Explain why.